fischcheng/fischcheng.github.io/content/post/smoke_seattle.md

 Walk-through of the plot:

 1. Clean up the dataframe: Altair takes in dataframes as data source.
-I changed the dtypes and name of my two columns.
+I changed the dtypes and the name of my two columns.
 One limitation is that Altair doesn't recognize the index.
-So anything you want to plot need to be columns (use reset_index)
+So anything you want to plot need to be in columns (use reset_index)

-2. Define the AQI levels as a dataframe `source,` set the legend and corresponding colors and plot the rectangles using: `alt.Chart(source).mark_rect()`
+2. Define the AQI levels as a dataframe `source`, set the legend and corresponding colors and plot the rectangles using: `alt.Chart(source).mark_rect()`

 3. The line plot of PM2.5  with vertical line and circle while mouse hovering is composed of five elements (or layers): selectors, rule, line, point and text.
-This is adapted from [one of the examples](https://altair-viz.github.io/gallery/multiline_tooltip.html) in Altair's gallery.
+This is adapted from [one of the examples](https://altair-viz.github.io/gallery/multiline_tooltip.html) in the Altair gallery.

 4. Combine the line plot and the rectengle, simply `(rect+layer).configure_axis(grid=False)`

-To my knowledge, the interactive plots you've seen on the internet mostly involve javascript.
+To my knowledge, the interactive plots you've seen on the Internet mostly involve javascript.
 Altair is no exception.
-It's a wrapper that translates your python commands to [vega-lite/vega](https://vega.github.io/vega-lite/)-readable json objects.
+It's a wrapper that translates your python commands to [Vega-lite/Vega](https://vega.github.io/vega-lite/)-readable json objects.
 I really like the idea of "visualization grammar" that divides visualization into several building blocks.
 Vega/Vega-lite can take json objects and create rich interactive visualizations.
 I've been following Altair for quite a while, but only recently I decided to give it a spin.
 It's my first plot using Altair.
 I'll share more thoughts about Altair in future posts.

 {{< gist fischcheng f5942f05606f58c4a42a6049922ff994 >}}